-From War Gratuity calculations, it is likely Frank Mills enlisted at or soon after April 1916.
-With the Somme Offensive on the horizon (1st July 1916) and the need for soldiers being acute, it is likely he joined his Battalion in France at that time.
+War Gratuity calculations suggest that Frank Mills might have enlisted at or soon after April 1916.
+The newspaper extract (above) tells us he enlisted in June 1916 and arrived in France during January 1917.
+As the Somme Offensive took place (while Frank was in early training) he would have heard how desperate the need was for new drafts of men.
 The 1st Battalion, Queens Own (Royal West Kent) Regiment formed part of the 13th Brigade of the 5th Division.
 During the Battle of the Somme, the Battalion was in Trenches East of WAILLY, South West of ARRAS.

 At the close of The Somme, Frank's Battalion faces action in the theatre around BETHUNE in "Trenches Givenchy Right" and "in the line at FESTUBERT LEFT Sub-section".
 Relieved back (6km) to billets at GORRE/BEUVRY on the outskirts of BETHUNE.
 This cycle repeats until the Battalion takes part in a raid on 10th February 1917.
 The War Diary includes a fascinating account illustrating all the steps that lead up to the idea of "a raid".
 That account has been transcribed as an artefact below.
 The Company Commanders' narratives may indicate the place of Frank's death, serving in "D" Company - either near the cross-roads or in the new trench by the HQ.